 Demystifying Art: Garth Erasmus interviewed by Mario PissarraPOSTED ON: December 1, 2020 IN Conversations, Garth Erasmus, Mario Pissarra, On Artists, Word View

-Note: This review was originally published online in 2006.
+Note: This text was originally published online in 2006.

 Mario Pissarra: As an artist what’s important for you when you make a piece of art, what is it that you are looking for when you make art?